 HFT 4222 Human Resources Development and Training for Hospitality Industry Managers (3).
 A course designed to provide specific applications of proven training systems and methods for managers in the hospitality industry.
 The case study method will be used.
-Prerequisite: HFT 3203.
-(F,S)

 HFT 4224 Human Relations in the Hospitality Industry (3).
 Designed to improve management skills for effective relationships with hospitality associates and guests.
 Course includes diversity appreciation, community service and team building.
-Prerequisite: HFT 3203.

 HFT 4240 Managing Service Organizations (3).
 Indepth study of management issues relating to service and quality assurance in the service industry.
 Examines service linkages to marketing operations and human resources.

-Prerequisites: HFT 3503 or HFT 3509, and HFT 3203, Senior Status only.
-HFT 4274 Timeshare Management (3).
-A comprehensive study of time-share and vacation ownership, including legislation, legal structures, project budgeting, financing, marketing, sales and property management.
-Prerequisite: HFT 3203.
+HFT 4274 Introduction to Vacation Ownership (3).
+A comprehensive study of timeshare, fractional club and condo hotels, including property management, sales and marketing, development, financing and legal aspects of these segments.

 HFT 4284 Global Hospitality Business Environment (3).
 Advanced management seminar examining the role of social, cultural, political, legal, ethical, economic and technological factors in how management is practiced in hospitality firms worldwide.
-Prerequisite: HFT 3203.